Title IX FAQs

 - Work schedule adjustments

 - Other appropriate actions deemed necessary

-An Adelphi student may contact their RA, RHD, Dean of Student Affairs, Associate Provost or the Title IX Coordinator to request reasonable safety measures/ accommodations, whether a formal complaint is filed or not.
-Faculty and employees may speak to their Chair, Dean, Supervisor or the Title IX Coordinator.
+An Adelphi student may contact their resident assistant (RA), residence hall director (RHD), dean of student affairs, associate provost or the Title IX coordinator to request reasonable safety measures/ accommodations, whether a formal complaint is filed or not.
+Faculty and employees may speak to their chair, dean, supervisor or the Title IX coordinator.

-Adelphi University recognizes that an individual who has been drinking or using drugs at the time of the incident may be hesitant to report for fear of disciplinary action.
-In an effort to encourage reporting, an individual who reports sexual assault, dating violence, domestic violence or stalking , either as a complainant or a witness, will not be subject to disciplinary actions by the University for his/her own personal consumption of alcohol or drugs at or near the time of the incident.
+Adelphi University recognizes that an individual who has been drinking or using drugs at the time of the incident may be hesitant to file a Title IX report for fear of disciplinary action.
+In an effort to encourage reporting, an individual who reports sexual assault, dating violence, domestic violence or stalking, either as a complainant or a witness, will not be subject to disciplinary actions by the University for his/her own personal consumption of alcohol or drugs at or near the time of the incident.
 This amnesty policy applies to the University’s student conduct process.

 Yes.
 The protections of Title IX are gender neutral in all respects.

 The protections of Title IX apply to students, faculty and staff.
 Individuals reporting violations by staff or faculty can utilize the same procedures described above.

 Yes.
 You may file an online Title IX complaint by using our anonymous form.
 Although a victim/complainant can file a report anonymously, it may hamper our ability to conduct an investigation into the allegations and take action.
 Although complete confidentiality cannot always be achieved, all allegations will be treated privately and with great sensitivity and respect.